collab-core/car-sales-dashboard/README.md

 # car-sales-dashboard
-Interactive Power BI dashboard analyzing car sales performance, trends, and key business KPIs.
+This project presents an interactive Power BI dashboard that provides insights into car sales performance, revenue trends, and key business metrics.